 The shampoo is sulfate-free and instead uses a handful of gentler surfactants that may reduce the risk of irritation.
 It’s an approach we’re seeing more and more these days.
 Our tolerance of an ingredient is directly linked to the amount of the ingredient we’re exposed to.
 By using multiple cleansing/foaming agents in smaller doses, we’re less likely to react to those ingredients.
 We’re all for it.

 The gentler surfactants used in this shampoo are Sodium C14-16 Olefin Sulfonate, Sodium Cocoyl Isethionate, PPG-2 Hydroxy Coco/Isostearamide, Cocamidopropyl Hydroxysultaine, and Trideceth-12.
-PEG-120 Methyl Glucose Dioleate is another surfactant, but it isn’t as gentle as the others and comes with a high risk for contamination.
+PEG-120 Methyl Glucose Dioleate is another surfactant, but it isn’t as gentle as the others and comes with a high risk of contamination.

 Panthenol is used in this shampoo as a natural skin conditioner, which may go some way to explain why my hair felt so soft after washing.
-However, the company added few silicone-based conditioners (including Dimethicone and Amodimethicone) that can cause a build up of product on the scalp and hair.
+However, the company added few silicone-based conditioners (including Dimethicone and Amodimethicone) that can cause a build-up of product on the scalp and hair.
 Build-up can irritate the skin over time and cause more issues to come up.

 The other ingredients we recommend some vigilance include: